New Brunswick’s Masitek Brings Hardware Innovation to the IIoT

 ONB: Your tech patent is held by Technology Venture Corporation (TVC), who formed Masitek to commercialize it.
 How did TVC decide you were the right fit for CEO?

 Clinch: My background is in sales and marketing for major consumer packaged goods (CPG) brands, specifically two well-known New Brunswick food and beverage producers — Moosehead Breweries and McCain Foods Limited.

-Clinch: With a small region we tend to think that finding the right people is a challenge.
+In a small region we tend to think that finding the right people is a challenge.
 We’ve had a lot of success in that area, however.
-We’ve found people with not only the skills we need, but with strong ties to the province.
+We’ve found people with not only the skills we need but with strong ties to the province.
 They want to do it all from here, lead the world from Atlantic Canada.
 I wouldn’t live anywhere else myself, that’s for sure.
 New Brunswick has always been home to me and always will be.

 Start with the public sector; ACOA, the NRC, and ONB.
 Those organizations stay with you all the way through, to the point where you’re a success story for them.
 Then you become a mentor for the region, and for their programs.

 Then you have groups like Planet Hatch, Propel ICT, Venn Centre, Enterprise Saint John — partners that will do anything it takes to support you.
 It’s an incredible ecosystem you will not find everywhere.

 Want to learn more about New Brunswick and how your business can grow here?
 Connect with an ONB Business Development Executive at the button below.